 Our bioplastics materials support the mass balance approach, helping companies switch to using sustainable feedstocks in small increments without the need to set up separate assembly lines for sustainable products.

-IMCD Germany and Benelux are certified according to ISCC PLUS (International Sustainability & Carbon Certification).
+IMCD Germany, Benelux, Sweden and France are certified according to ISCC PLUS (International Sustainability & Carbon Certification).
 ISCC Plus is the world's top certification for sustainable raw materials and recycled materials in the chemical industry.
 Customers trust that IMCD can offer materials made from renewable and eco-friendly sources.

 From used cooking oil to toothbrush

 Renewably sourced polymers are part of IMCD’s portfolio.
 These circular polyolefin products are manufactured with renewable feedstocks and offer the same material performance as virgin polyolefins but are decoupled from fossil-based feedstock.

 These innovative products are being used in various industries and are well suited to healthcare applications.
 Did we have one that could be turned into a toothbrush?
 And if so, could our supplier provide it in the quantities required?

 The team considered several options from our network of producers.
 One, drop-in circular polypropylene, was particularly promising.
 It is derived from a range of second-generation renewable sources, such as used cooking oil collected from the food industry and restaurants; from non-food-crops, or from the waste and residues of vegetable oil refining.